-- CPU Utilization percentage of time CPU is not idle - Turnaround time time between process startup and completion - Typically concerned with average - Throughput how many processes get completed - Fairness how well is the CPU distributed among processes
+• CPU Utilization - percentage of time CPU is not idle

+- Turnaround time time between process startup and completion

+- Typically concerned with average

+- Throughput how much work gets completed

+Fairness - how well is the CPU distributed among processes

 Which metrics are most important in each scenario?
 What might a reasonable scheduling policy look like for each?
 (No clickers, think briefly solo then discuss.)